How Do Cold Temperatures Affect EV Battery Performance?

 2. Shorter Driving Range

 Reduced battery capacity directly translates to a lower estimated driving distance.
 Imagine a car that achieves 250 miles on a full charge in summer.
 That same car might only reach 200 miles in freezing weather.
 The exact reduction depends on how severe the cold becomes.
+It’s also worth noting that cold affects battery chemistry differently depending on the type — LFP batteries tend to suffer more range loss in cold than NMC batteries.
+For a full breakdown of how these two chemistries compare, see our guide to LFP vs NMC battery performance.

 3. Longer Charging Times